binjr/binjr/README.md

-The great thing about it being an open source, community driven project, though, is that should you believe that there is is a use case where ***binjr*** could be a good fit but lacks supports for a specific time-series DB or some other feature, there's probably very little to stop make it happen (other than spare time and/or financial resources, but let's not be petty).
+The great thing about it being an open source, community driven project, though, is that should you believe that there is is a use case where ***binjr*** could be a good fit but lacks supports for a specific time-series DB or some other feature, there are always ways to make it happen.

 So, please, do not hesitate to suggest anew  feature or source support request by opening a [issue](https://github.com/binjr/binjr/issues).